- How can I best prepare for the diagnostic?

 The diagnostic will time out after 30 minutes of inactivity, after which you will need to log back in to complete the diagnostic from the last save point.

 Note: Responses completed after timing out will not save.
 It may be helpful to save your work in Word or Notes and copy/paste into Diagnostic to prevent loss of written content.

 Is there a maximum character limit for the tasks?

 Yes.
 Each task has a specified character limit.
 A character is counted for every alphanumeric character, space, and punctuation mark.
 In the upper right portion of the response screen is a character counter that shows your usage and the maximum number of characters allowed.
 You will not be able to save or submit any task that exceeds the maximum character limit.

 What should I do if I cannot access my school profile or PDF files with my performance scores?

 Turn off your pop-up blocker in your web browser to enable PDF files to open.

-Score reports will be available after the survey closes.
-NASSP will notify you via email when they are available.
+Score reports will be available within 15 business days after submission.
+NASSP will notify you when they are available.

 How do I get the results?